PDP 11/70 Processor Handbook

 I had perused the books before while visiting this museum, but to see it so close to the machine it was meant for was a different experience.
 Picturing myself as a brand new PDP operator in the seventies, I opened up the book and attempted to start learning.
 It was a challenging bit of reading at first, but I found myself quickly starting to understand some of the basics of what I would need to know.

 Suddenly I was looking for other books near machines.
-I had seen them before, but has never attacked them with gusto.
+I had seen them before, but have never attacked them with gusto.
 Before I knew it I found myself watching videos on YouTube and skimming the books trying to learn.
 Pushing myself just a little to see how each of the machines work.
 Computer architecture has become so homogenized for the most part, that very rarely am I challenged like I was in the past.
 It was refreshing and perplexing.

 It also peeled back another layer on this fine museum.
 Will I be running out to buy a PDP because of it?
 No, but I can find the PDP 11/70 Processor Handbook easily on Amazon.
 And if I ever want to tinker, the LCM will probably have a machine for me to monkey around with.
-Surely with the right book and enough time I could master any machine.
+Surely, with the right book and enough time, I could master any machine.

+As for the PDP?
 Okay, maybe a whole lot of time.